Itisalex2/pitfalls-of-kv-cache-compression/README.md

 This repository contains the code for [*The Pitfalls of KV Cache Compression*](https://arxiv.org/abs/2510.00231).

-> **_TL;DR_**: We study the effects of KV cache compression under a multi-instruction setting, showing that some instructions are ignored when compressed.
-We then argue that this phenomenon can be mitigated by reducing the eviction bias towards certain instructions.
+> **_TL;DR_**: for prompts with multiple instructions, KV cache compression can lead to some instructions being ignored.
+We propose simple changes to KV cache eviction policies that fix this.

 ## Code structure
 ```